By 1900, as a result of the Dawes Act and the Curtis Act, approximately one-half of land previously owned by Indian tribes was owned by whites.

 In 2005, nearly 25 percent of Oklahomans between the ages of 18 and 64 did not have health insurance, the fifth-highest rate in the nation.

-In 2005, the Cherokee Nation instigated a ten-year plan focused on growing new speakers of the Cherokee language, with the long-term goal of having 80% of their people fluent in fifty years.
+In 2005, the Cherokee Nation initiated a ten-year plan focused on growing new speakers of the Cherokee language, with the goal of having 80% of the population fluent in fifty years.
+The Cherokee Preservation Foundation invested $3 million in this effort.

 In 2006, Tulsa's Oktoberfest was named one of the top 10 in the world by USA Today.

-In 2006, there were more than 220 newspapers in Oklahoma, including 177 with weekly publications and 48 with daily publications.
+In 2006, there were more than 220 newspapers in Oklahoma, including 177 weekly and 48 daily publications.

-November 16, 2007, marked the 100th anniversary of Oklahoma statehood, kicking off multiple celebrations.
-Oklahoma's centennial celebration was named the top event in the United States for 2007 by the American Bus Association.
+November 16, 2007, marked the 100th anniversary of Oklahoma's statehood, celebrated with multiple events.
+The American Bus Association named Oklahoma's centennial celebration the top event in the United States for 2007.

 Between 2007 and 2008, Oklahoma's high school dropout rate decreased from 3.1 to 2.5 percent.

-In 2007, six of Oklahoma's universities were placed in the Princeton Review's list of best 122 regional colleges, and three made the list of top colleges for best value.
+In 2007, six of Oklahoma's universities were recognized in the Princeton Review's list of the best 122 regional colleges, and three of those made the list of top colleges for best value.

-In early 2007, lawmakers began seeking funding to connect the Heartland Flyer to Tulsa, but nothing came of this effort.
+In early 2007, lawmakers began seeking funding to connect the Heartland Flyer to Tulsa, but nothing came of it.

 Oklahoma ranked last among the 50 states in a 2007 study by the Commonwealth Fund on health care performance.

-According to the Pew Research Center in 2008, most of Oklahoma's religious adherents were Christian accounting for about 80% of the population.
+According to the Pew Research Center in 2008, around 80% of Oklahoma's religious adherents were Christian.

 Between 2007 and 2008, Oklahoma's high school dropout rate decreased from 3.1 to 2.5 percent.